HSF/documents/HSF-TN/draft-2016-PROJ/draft-HSF-TN-2016-PROJ.md

 In addition to the already mentioned documentation, an end-user focused documentation is important.
 A little checklist further below summarizes the most important information to be given as part of the documentation.

 ## Release Information
 While developers (most of the time) know the changes between various releases, it is important to document changes between releases for end-users.
-It turned out to be a good policy to have multiple categories of releases, like production releases, development releases, bug fix releases, etc. While each project may have different conventions there, the chosen convention should be explained.
+It turned out to be a good policy to have multiple categories of releases, like production releases, development releases, bug fix releases, etc. While each project may have different conventions here, the chosen convention should be explained, including its meaning in terms of changes to the project's [*API*](https://en.wikipedia.org/wiki/Application_programming_interface) and [*ABI*](https://en.wikipedia.org/wiki/Application_binary_interface).
 A clear numbering scheme like "major.minor.patch" can support this.
 For each release the *supported compilers*, *supported operating systems* and *required dependencies* should be listed.
-This helps avoiding frustrations on user side.
+This helps avoiding frustrations on the user side.

 ## Interaction with developers
 To be able to interact with developers, both the already mentioned *mailing list* and *issue tracker* are important and helpful.
 The required permissions to post there should be as low as possible.
 Make it easy for people to give feedback.

 ## Relocatability and co-existence of versions
 Often a project has to be integrated into bigger software stacks.
-Being relocatable, i.e. having no hard-coded paths in any build artifact, is often a necessity to deploy and distribute these stacks.
+Being relocatable, i.e. having no hard-coded absolute paths in any build artifact, is often a necessity to deploy and distribute these stacks.
 To enable your project to become part of such a software stack, try to make it relocatable.
 In addition your software should not make too strong assumptions about its own location.

 ## Usability and run-time settings
 It should be straight forward for a user to set up and run your project.
 This can for example be ensured by providing environment setup scripts.